 During wound care appointments at Modern Podiatry, the team examines your feet and cleans the wound carefully.
 They may perform debridement, in which they remove dead or infected skin to prevent damage from spreading.

 Wound care usually involves topical application of healing solutions and a sterile dressing.
 If your wound is too large to close naturally, the team may apply a restorative cell therapy product to help stimulate tissue regrowth.
+Or, in some cases, you could be a good candidate for a skin graft, which replaces missing skin with your own skin (from another area in your body), donor tissue, or artificial tissue.
+There are other ways to stimulate wound healing as well, such as oxygen therapy.
+Your wound care will typically involve several strategies in the office along with maintenance treatments you’ll do at home.

 While everyone with foot wounds needs proper care to stimulate healing, some wounds can heal with simple, at-home treatments.
 For example, very minor lacerations, corns, or blisters are usually easy for the average healthy person to treat at home.